A parallel pull labelling algorithm for the resource constrained shortest path problem: Experiments

-\autoref{tab:runtime_ng_stats_hard} shows the runtime shifted (10s) geometric mean (s) unscaled, scaled, and speed-up for the hard instances per neighbourhood size.
-The speed-ups on the hard instances are significantly higher than when considering the complete set of instances. speed-ups are around 14x for the combination of all optimisations compared to the baseline.
+\autoref{tab:runtime_ng_stats_hard} shows the runtime shifted (1s) geometric mean (s) unscaled, scaled, and speed-up for the hard instances per neighbourhood size.
+The speed-ups on the hard instances are significantly higher than when considering the complete set of instances: the combination of all optimisations is around 15--20x faster than the baseline (overall around 18x).